Access Control - OAuth 2.0

 ADMIN" level access needs to create a user, optionally without a password, and assign the roles for this user.
 The Axon Server CLI has a special options ("

 --no-password") to allow the creation of accounts without a password.
-Note that if you create an account with a password, this will allow the user to choose to use that rather than the OAuth integration.
+Note that if you create an account with a password, this will allow the user to choose to use that as well as the OAuth integration.